aexhell/eighteen/content/works/qm.md

 code: 'quartermuseum'
 stack: 'Nuxt 3.
 Socket.io.
 Supabase.'
 position: 'Founder'
-description: 'IRC that encourages the user\'s cosmetic comfort.'
+description: "IRC that encourages the user's cosmetic comfort."
 date: 'December 2023'
 ---
 I've returned to the IRC project format.
 This beauty was made on a [Discord](https://discord.com) outage, so the idea of a new IRC came up between me and my friends.